kestra-io/docs/content/docs/16.faq/flows.md

 Lastly, you can use the **[Webhook trigger](../05.developer-guide/08.triggers/03.webhook.md)** to automatically launch a flow execution when a given HTTP request is received.
 You can leverage the `{{ trigger.body }}` variable to access the request body and the `{{ trigger.headers }}` variable to access the request headers in your flow.

+To launch a flow and send data to the flow's execution context from an external system using a webhook, you can send a POST request to the Kestra API using the following URL: `http://<kestra-host>:<kestra-port>/api/v1/executions/webhook/<namespace>/<flow-id>/<webhook-key>`.
+Here is an example: `http://localhost:8080/api/v1/executions/webhook/dev/hello-world/secretWebhookKey42`.

+You can also pass inputs to the flow using the `inputs` query parameter.

 ### API calls

 You can trigger a flow execution by calling the [API](../12.api-guide/index.md) directly.
 This is useful when you want to trigger a flow execution from another application or service.